From the Field

 Fast facts: Ukraine crisis

-• The conflict in Ukraine has displaced over 3.5 million people within the country and forced over 6.7 million others to seek refuge abroad as of October 2024.
+• The conflict in Ukraine has displaced over 3.5 million people within the country and forced over 6.8 million to leave the country as of January 2025.

-• The need for humanitarian assistance will remain substantial in 2024, with some 14.6 million people needing humanitarian aid and protection, according to the U.N.
+• The need for humanitarian assistance will remain substantial in 2025, with an estimated 12.7 million requiring humanitarian aid and protection, according to the U.N.
 Refugee Agency (UNHCR).

 • The war has sparked economic shocks and disruption with global ramifications, impacting people in poverty and contributing to an escalating global hunger crisis.

-• Approximately 1.5 million children were at risk of mental health issues such as depression, anxiety, and post-traumatic stress disorder.
+• Children are among the most affected: As of early 2023, 5.3 million children were facing educational barriers, with 3.6 million impacted by school closures.
+And within months of the start of the conflict 1.5 million were at risk of mental health issues such as depression, anxiety, and post-traumatic stress disorder.

-• In response to the war, World Vision has provided lifesaving aid, shelter, child protection, and other essentials to over 2 million people affected by the crisis in Ukraine, Romania, Moldova, and Georgia as of September 2024.
+• In response to the war, World Vision has reached over 2.1 million people in Ukraine, Romania, Moldova, and Georgia with lifesaving aid, shelter, child protection programs, and other essentials as of November 2024.

 BACK TO QUESTIONS